TANZANIA CYCLE CHALLENGE

 Currency

 The currency for Tanzania is the Tanzanian Shilling which can only be bought in country.
 US dollars are widely excepted and in most cases cash is preferred.
-GBP can be exchanged on arrival into Tanzania. at the airport.
+USD or GBP can be exchanged on arrival into Tanzania at the airport.
+ATM machines are available in cities/airports but please don’t rely solely on these to obtain your money for the trip.
+During the trip you will need money for tipping the local team, alcohol (not included in any food and drink), gifts and any other personal purchases.

 Vaccinations

 You can see a summary of vaccine considerations for Tanzania here, you will need to ensure that you speak with a medical professional or travel clinic – such as Nomad or MASTA – about vaccines for Tanzania, as you may be required or encouraged to have some.
-A specific conversation should be had about Yellow Fever requirements.
+A specific conversation should be had about Yellow Fever requirements especially if you are travelling to Tanzania from a Yellow Fever risk country.

 Are MAG working in Tanzania?

-registration to work here on projects focused on armed violence reduction.
+MAG is registered to work in Tanzania and we are hoping to start operations in 2025.
+The project here will not be clearance of landmines and unexploded bombs or risk education but instead will be focused on weapons management and armed violence reduction.
 We are active across 16 other countries in Africa delivering landmine clearance and weapons management projects.

 This page will be updated with more information as and when required, but if you have any questions in the meantime please feel free to email sarah.tavener@maginternational.org.